photopensieve/photopensieve.github.io/_posts/2012-06-24-canon-40mm-f28-vs-voigtlander-40mm-f20.md

 - I did not compare the Bokeh of the two lenses extensively, but from what I saw in a couple of shots, nothing was wrong with the Canon.

-- Both lenses are really compact, but the Canon is a bit shorter
+- Both lenses are really compact, but the Canon is a bit shorter.

 ![Canon 40mm F2.8 vs Voigtlander 40mm F2.0](http://farm6.staticflickr.com/5470/7433761158_a5d455d46e_z.jpg)

-Flare
+## Flare

 - Both lenses perform very well with regard to flare, i.e. they don't really flare.
 If you force them to flare, the Voigtlander shows a bit of flare.
 But the Canon is astoundingly flare-free, and it even preserves the contrast.